Feather Peak

 Difficulty: Difficult

-From Whitehorse, drive south to the Carcross Cutoff and turn right onto the Klondike Highway.
-After 71 km you will reach the Canadian Customs.
-Another 12 km past customs there is a pull-out on the right-hand side of the road.
-The pull-out has a lake below it.
+From Whitehorse, drive south on the Alaska Highway to the Carcross Cutoff and turn right onto the South Klondike Highway.
+After 71 km on the South Klondike Highway you will reach Canada Customs in Fraser, BC.
+Another 12 km past Customs there is a pull-out on the right-hand side of the road.
+The pull-out has a lake below it and a waterfall.
+This is the same trailhead for International Falls and Mount Cleveland.

-If you want to avoid crossing so many creeks and want to use your route-finding skills, you can start the trail by crossing the lake and hiking up the left side of the creek instead.
+If you want to avoid crossing so many creeks and have good route-finding skills, you can start the trail by crossing the lake and hiking up the left side of the creek instead.
 This way, you can avoid 2 major creek crossings.
 Head straight up towards the saddle between the 2 ridge humps.
 You will have to find your own route this way, but since you are starting in the sub-alpine, trees and shrubs aren't too much of a problem.

 Feather Peak is a favorite destination in the winter for skiiers, snowboarders, and snowshoers.
 There is often a trail leading from the parking area up the mountain, packed down from both people and snowmobiles.
 On powder days, you have to break your own trail, and then reap the rewards!